rcemper/Native-API-for-ISOS/README.md

  ~~~
  This is a coding example working on IRIS 2020.2
  It is also NOT serviced by InterSystems Support !
 ~~~

 The demo is based on the raw class descriptions.
-The date classes uses are Address, Person, Employee,Company For a more attractive demo a JSONtoString method by ID was added.
+The data classes used are Address, Person, Employee, Company.
+For a more attractive demo a JSONtoString method by ID was added.

 After installation with ZPM just run from Terminal
 ~~~
 USER>do ##class(rcc.ONAPI.demo).Run()
 Adjust Parameters